Permutative Preference Alignment from Listwise Ranking of Human Judgments: Abstract

 \section{Abstract}

-Aligning Large Language Models (LLMs) with diverse human preferences is a pivotal technique for controlling model behaviors and enhancing generation quality.
-Reinforcement Learning from Human Feedback (RLHF), Direct Preference Optimization (DPO), and their variants optimize language models by pairwise comparisons.
-However, when multiple responses are available, these approaches fall short of leveraging the extensive information in the ranking given by the reward models or human feedback.
-In this work, we propose a novel listwise approach named Ordinal Preference Optimization (OPO), which employs the Normalized Discounted Cumulative Gain (NDCG), a widely-used ranking metric, to better utilize relative proximity within ordinal multiple responses.
-We develop an end-to-end preference optimization algorithm by approximating NDCG with a differentiable surrogate loss.
-This approach builds a connection between ranking models in information retrieval and the alignment problem.
-In aligning multi-response datasets assigned with ordinal rewards, OPO outperforms existing pairwise and listwise approaches on evaluation sets and general benchmarks like AlpacaEval.
-Moreover, we demonstrate that increasing the pool of negative samples can enhance model performance by reducing the adverse effects of trivial negatives.\footnote{\url{https://github.com/zhaoyang02/ordinal-preference-optimization}}
+Aligning Large Language Models (LLMs) with human preferences is crucial in ensuring desirable and controllable model behaviors.
+Current methods, such as Reinforcement Learning from Human Feedback (RLHF) and Direct Preference Optimization (DPO), rely on the Bradley-Terry (B-T) model to maximize the likelihood of pairwise choices.
+However, when multiple responses are available, the B-T model fails to guarantee an accurate list ranking of the responses.
+To address this issue, we propose Permutative Preference Alignment (PPA), a novel offline listwise approach that incorporates the Normalized Discounted Cumulative Gain (NDCG)—a widely-used ranking metric—as an alternative training objective for LLM alignment.
+We develop an end-to-end alignment algorithm by approximating NDCG with a differentiable surrogate loss.
+Experiments demonstrate that PPA outperforms existing pairwise and listwise methods on evaluation sets and general benchmarks such as AlpacaEval.
+Furthermore, we show that NDCG-based approaches improve ranking accuracy more effectively than B-T-based methods and provide a theoretical explanation for this improvement.